KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

 ![binary](output_images/test1_binary.png)

+#### Perspective Transform

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+TODO: Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: